BoaNeo/Drac/README.md

 I also started numerous game projects, however, none of them were ever finished.
 Probably I could have used a few more books :)

-In an ettempt to rectify this, chasing an old childhood dream, and because I thought it would be fun to re-visit the old breadbox with accumulated knowledge and modern tools, I began writing DRAC sometime early 2025.
+In an attempt to rectify this, chasing an old childhood dream, and because I thought it would be fun to re-visit the old breadbox with accumulated knowledge and modern tools, I began writing DRAC sometime early 2025.

+It's no rush, I work on it when I feel like it (which tends to be sunday afternoon for some reason :) ), and I suspect it will be mostly for my own enjoyment, but if anyone finds it useful, for fun, educational purposes or whatever, I'm more than happy to share it :)...

 ## What